arcturus-prime/Hive/README.md

 888    888 888   Y88P    "Y8888
 ```
 ---
-## A compact threading and distributed computing library for Roblox.
+## A compact threading library for Roblox.